-Finally, note and image attachments are an effective way of keeping track of reference for the piece you are writing.
-I'll often jot a few thoughts in an attached note — though I'm just as likely to type it into the body of the article — and I attach web pages and other reference information as PDFs.
-You can also paste the URLs of web resources into attached text notes.
+Finally, note and image attachments are an effective way of keeping track of references for the piece you are writing.
+I’ll often jot a few thoughts in an attached note — though I’m just as likely to type it into the body of the article — and I attach web pages and other reference information as PDFs.
+You can also paste the URLs of web resources into the attached text notes.

-I rely on goals and statistics every time I write.
+My personal take: I rely on goals and statistics every time I write.
 I love the instant feedback I get on my progress as, section by section, the circles turn green.
 I find notes and attachments helpful too, and after five years still find myself discovering new ways to use the app.

 3. Organize & Arrange Your Content

 Ulysses provides a single library for all your texts that is synced via iCloud onto all of your Macs and iDevices.
 Additional folders from your hard drive can also be added to Ulysses, including Dropbox folders.
 It’s flexible and works well.
 It’s also pain-free.
 Everything is saved automatically and backed up automatically.
 And full version history is retained.

 Rather than dealing with documents, Ulysses uses “sheets”.
 A long writing project can be made up of a number of sheets.
 That allows you to work on one piece of the puzzle at a time, and easily rearrange your content by dragging a sheet to a new position.

 This review, for example, is made up of seven sheets, each with its own word count goal.
 Sheets can be reordered as you like, and don’t have to be sorted alphabetically or by date.
 When you’ve finished writing, just select all of the sheets and then export.